christophe-cerin/OnlineML_ESP32/ARDUINO/PCA-TourPerret/README.md

     * It writes a header "PC1,PC2".
     * It then writes each row of the `projectedData` matrix into the CSV, separated by a comma.
     * A success message is printed to the console upon successful saving.

 ---

-## Generalized Hebbian Algorithm (GHA)

-The Generalized Hebbian Algorithm (GHA), also known as Sanger's Rule, is a **neural network model for unsupervised learning** that can perform Principal Component Analysis (PCA).
-Unlike traditional PCA which often relies on eigenvalue decomposition, GHA is an **iterative, online algorithm**.
-This means it can update its weights with each new data point, making it suitable for large datasets or streaming data.

-Its core idea is based on the **Hebbian learning rule** ("neurons that fire together, wire together"), extended to allow for the extraction of multiple principal components in a **sequential and orthogonal manner**.
-Each principal component is learned by subtracting the variance explained by the previously learned components, ensuring they are uncorrelated.

-**How it works conceptually**:
-* Imagine the algorithm trying to find directions (principal components) in your data that capture the most variance.
-* It starts with random guesses for these directions.
-* Then, for each data point, it slightly adjusts its guesses.
-If a data point aligns strongly with a guess, that guess is reinforced (moved closer to the data point).
-* The "generalized" part ensures that each new direction found is independent of the ones already found, effectively making them orthogonal.
-* This iterative process continues until the directions converge to the true principal components of the data.

----